Three wise monkeys: Variations

-Sometimes there is a fourth monkey depicted, Sezaru, who symbolizes the principle of "do no evil", which fits with the full quote from Analects of Confucius.
+Sometimes there is a fourth monkey depicted, Sezaru, also known as Shizaru ,who symbolizes the principle of "do no evil", which fits with the full quote from Analects of Confucius.
 The monkey may be shown crossing its arms or covering its genitals.
 Yet another variation has the fourth monkey hold its nose to avoid a stench and has been dubbed "smell no evil" accordingly.

 The opposite version of the three wise monkeys can also be found.
-In this case, one monkey holds its hands to its eyes to focus vision, the second monkey cups its hands around its ears to improve hearing, and the third monkey holds its hands to its mouth like a bullhorn.
-Another modern interpretation is "Hear, see, and speak out loud for what you stand for".
+In this case, one monkey holds its hands to its eyes to focus vision, the second monkey holds its hands to its mouth like a bullhorn, and the third monkey cups its hands around its ears to improve hearing.